UC Davis physician, Dr. Peter Belafsky, plans to fast in solidarity with dysphagia patients.

 For individuals suffering from dysphagia, holiday gatherings can be among the most difficult days of the year because the condition places an invisible barrier between friends and loved ones.

 Belafsky, along with his clinical team, has been able to restore varying levels of swallowing abilities in a number of dysphagia patients.
-Beyond the clinic, he leads the Dysphagia Research Society and developed a unique medical device that manually controls the upper esophageal sphincter to allow an individual to swallow food and liquid.
+Beyond the clinic, he has developed a unique medical device that manually controls the upper esophageal sphincter to allow an individual to swallow food and liquid.
 Belafsky also created a smart phone application to encourage swallow therapy exercises and he is exploring the use of suction devices to restore swallowing function.

 Belafsky recognizes there is a lot of work to be done to address the range of dysphagia problems, which is one of the main reasons for his Thanksgiving fast.

 “Too frequently our best efforts have failed,” said Belafsky in his message to colleagues.
 “For those of us who do battle in the clinic, in the operating room and in the lab, let us redouble our efforts to innovate, raise awareness and make a difference.”